-ter on the ACT mathematics section (or equivalent SAT score) and a grade of 'C' or better in high school chemistry.
++ This course is not required for students who enter Lyon College with a score of 25 or better on the ACT mathematics section (or equivalent SAT score) and a grade of 'C' or better in high school chemistry.

 MTH 220 Calculus II is also recommended for students who want to pursue the B.A. degree.